How to Use Recruitment Automation to Improve the Candidate Experience

 A significant way that employers can positively influence the candidate experience is through efficiency and responsiveness.
-Most candidates are applying and interviewing for several jobs and are eager to move along in the hiring process quickly.
+Most candidates are applying and interviewing for several jobs and are eager to quickly move along in the hiring process.

 To accomplish this, recruiters must quickly review applications, schedule interviews, conduct interviews, and follow up with a second interview or their regrets.
 Fortunately, automating the recruiting process can help employers overcome these challenges and significantly improve the candidate experience.